Henry Ford testing a car (by hitting it with an ax) he envisioned, and which his company built — made from hemp

 Product Owners own their products: they have the final say over product content and delivery ordering.
 The Product Owner role is not just to “manage” the product; it’s that, too, but more so, the product is their baby, their passion.
 True Product Owners are driven by Product Pride.

 The Product Owner becomes the single point of contact for issues related to product content, delivery, and scheduling.
-The Product Owner has final control over the rollout of the product that he or she owns, and will be held accountable for the resulting ROI.
+The Product Owner has final control over the rollout of the product that he or she owns, and is accountable for the resulting ROI.
 While this role takes up a staff position, and therefore a cost, a good Product Owner will increase a product revenue stream or product value delivered by at least 20% in the first year.

 The best Product Owner is as close to value delivery as possible.
 There are multiple stakeholders — the end user, the organization deriving revenue from end-user use of the product, persons concerned with regulatory authorities, legal issues, or standards bodies, and potentially many others.
 Often stakeholders cannot be Product Owners because they have limited knowledge, a conflict of interest, or lack of authority to make decisions.
 One of the Product Owner’s primary measures of success is value generation from the product — the business plan.

-The Scrum team needs to tune into the Product Owner and ignore other voices within the organization so that the team can stay focused.
+The Scrum Team needs to tune into the Product Owner and ignore other voices within the organization so that the team can stay focused.
 The Development Team should refer to the Product Owner in case others want to change the priority of work.
 The ScrumMaster should help in these cases to protect the Development Team from interruptions.